 Can You Retest Methane Test of Soil?

 The City of Los Angeles Department of Building and Safety (also known as the LADBS agency) has distinguished methane zones and methane buffer zones.
 Additionally, the Los Angeles Fire Department (also known as the LAFD agency) has oversight.
-As a result, methane mitigation standards are applied.
+As a result, methane mitigation standards apply.
 And therefore, a methane test becomes necessary.
 Other cities and counties also administer the same methane test policies.
 Cities like Huntington Beach have their own standards, while others may reference the LADBS policies and guidelines directly.

 Interest to Retest a Methane Test

 Building Safety Codes base the standard on the highest overall test results.
 Consequently, the LADBS and LAFD typically select a Level per the highest overall result.
-For Example, consider a scenario with two methane test reports by different companies. the first methane test reports Level 5, and the retest methane test reports Level 4.
+For Example, consider a scenario with two methane test reports by different companies.
+The first methane test reports Level 5, and the retest methane test reports Level 4.
 In this case, the agency is likely to use the highest methane test, which is the Level 5.

 The Legal Requirement to Report all Methane Test Data